-The billed December ‘cut backs’ do not represent a reduction in service but do put back further service aspirations of the remaining 8 operators until May 2019.
+The billed December 2018 ‘cut backs’ do not represent a reduction in service but do postpone further service aspirations of the remaining 8 operators until May 2019.

 What Railfuture does not wish to see is the industry going into its shell in the longer term (as it did after the Hatfield accident), so compromising the benefits of major upgrades.
 Railfuture wants to see further upgrades delivering benefits to passenger and freight customers in terms of both capacity and resilience.

 What about the other six operators planning big changes?
 Why not confine this to Northern and Thameslink?

 There are various reasons here.
-In some cases such as with London Overground a similar position as with Northern applies - late delivery of rolling stock and infrastructure.
+In some cases such as with London Overground a similar position as with Northern applies - late delivery and acceptance of rolling stock and infrastructure.

 South Western Railway were planning very big changes again using refurbished and recently delivered rolling stock and the management team was keen to implement them.
 The question here as elsewhere is whether they are really ready?
 Proper industry leadership and industry process would have provided the necessary verification.
-A short pause here whist lessons are learned from elsewhere may indeed be wise – although there will be a financial impact on SWR, hence its call to renegotiate the franchise contract.
+A short pause here whilst lessons are learned from elsewhere may indeed be wise – although there will be a financial impact on SWR, hence its call to renegotiate the franchise contract.

-GWR is possibly a disappointment here having delivered the first phase of the Inter City Express Programme (of three), albeit with operational issues with using pairs of short trains in the interim.
-GWR cannot really get the benefits projected until Phase 2 and 3 are completed allowing for a much more comprehensive service improvement, particularly for services to Devon and Cornwall.
+GWR is possibly a disappointment here having delivered the first of three phases of the Inter City Express Programme, albeit with operational issues with using pairs of short trains in the interim.
+GWR cannot really get the benefits projected until Phase 2 and 3 are completed allowing for a much more comprehensive service improvement, particularly for Devon and Cornwall.

-The rail industry must not go into its shell as a result of this as the situation eases as we need continued investment in it.
-Passengers must see the benefits in terms of increased capacity and service to more customers,. even if implemented more slowly,
+The rail industry must hold its nerve - as the situation eases we need continued investment in it.
+Passengers must see the benefits in terms of increased capacity and service reliability to more customers, even if implemented more slowly.

 The industry, to be successful, does need to address the issues of providing leadership in the form of a strong client (ie Government) and a strong response (ie the Rail Delivery Group).
 Frequent reorganisations and staff relocations (as happened with the move of Network Rail timetabling staff to Milton Keynes) must be avoided as they inevitably result in loss of accumulated knowledge.
 Retention of ‘institutional memory’ is essential.

 The systems integrator role needs to be addressed urgently within Network Rail, as does a more disciplined and timely timetable implementation process and the retention of institutional memory.

-A much longer term, strategic co-ordinated approach to driver recruitment and training is required.
+A much longer term, strategic co-ordinated approach to driver recruitment, training and retention is required.

 Train operators who will stay with the May 2018 timetable after the December timetable change are: